wasabipesto/digest/README.md

 ### Viewing Results

-After running the digest, you can view the results in a simple web interface:
+After running the digest, you can view the results in a Flask web application:

 ```bash
 just web
 ```

-Then generate and send an HTML email digest of filtered results:
+You can also generate and send an HTML email digest of filtered results:

 ```bash
 # Preview the digest